DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-15-what-we-did-for-rollover.md

 - rollover – true or false, are we in a rollover period (ie do we show multiple cycles)
 - current_cycle – a year, the current cycle
-- current_cycle_open – is the current cycle open, if it’s not it’s assumed it hasn’t opened yet
+- current_cycle_open – is the current cycle open, if it’s not it’s assumed it has not opened yet

 When starting rollover, once all content has been copied, the rollover flag is switched to true.